Larkin Higgins, M.F.A.

 Professor of Art

 In addition to teaching courses in painting, drawing and interdisciplinary arts, Professor Higgins is a cross-disciplinary artist who actively exhibits and publishes her work.
 She has had solo shows at the University of Wisconsin, Harvard University (Dept. of Visual & Environmental Studies), University of California (Los Angeles), Counterpath Gallery (Denver), BC Space (Laguna Beach) and other venues.
-Her work is in the permanent collections of the Hammer Museum/Grunwald Collection, Erie Art Museum (Pennsylvania), Laguna Beach Museum of Art, California Museum of Photography, Special Collections/UCLA Charles E. Young Research Library, Avant Writing Collection/The Ohio State University Libraries (Columbus), Judith A. Hoffberg Archive (Library of the University of California, Santa Barbara), The State University of New York at Buffalo (University at Buffalo Libraries, Special Collections), and the International Museum of Collage, Assemblage, and Construction, and elsewhere.
+Her work is in the permanent collections of the Hammer Museum/Grunwald Collection, Erie Art Museum (Pennsylvania), Laguna Beach Museum of Art, California Museum of Photography, Special Collections/UCLA Charles E. Young Research Library, Avant Writing Collection/The Ohio State University Libraries (Columbus), Judith A. Hoffberg Archive (Library of the University of California, Santa Barbara), The State University of New York at Buffalo (University at Buffalo Libraries, Special Collections), the International Museum of Collage, Assemblage, and Construction, and elsewhere.

 Higgins' text/image-based art can be found in various forms such as paintings/drawings, visual poetry, artists' books, book sculptures, installation, collage, mail art, photo-related works, and performance art as reviewed/published in THE BOSTON GLOBE, THE LOS ANGELES TIMES, ANTIQUES & THE ARTS WEEKLY (New York), GENRE, ARTWEEK, and L.A.
 WEEKLY, among others.
 University of Iowa Press and other publishers have anthologized her poetry.
-DIAGRAM, BEYOND BAROQUE MAGAZINE, and FRE*QUEN*CY: THE POETHICS OF CHANGE (Naropa Press) also have included her poetry.
+DIAGRAM, BEYOND BAROQUE MAGAZINE, NATIONALPOETRYMONTH.CA 2016, and FRE*QUEN*CY: THE POETHICS OF CHANGE (Naropa Press) also have included her poetry.
 Higgins has a special interest in word-image connections.
 Her visual poetry is published in VISIO-TEXTUAL SELECTRICITY (Runaway Spoon Press), ELEVEN ELEVEN (California College of the Arts), YELLOW FIELD, and THE L.A.
 TELEPHONE BOOK, VOL. 1, and VOL. 2. and also has been exhibited at Skylab Gallery (Columbus, Ohio), New Puppy Gallery (Los Angeles), Counterpath Gallery (Denver) and Otis College of Art and Design.
 Higgins' OF MATERIALS, IMPLEMENTS (Dusie) and c o m b - i n g m i n e - i n g s (Dusie) are combination artist books and poetic chapbooks.
 OF TRAVERSE AND TEMPLATE (Mindmade Books) interweaves logographic drawings with poetic text.